‘The Taliban tried to kill me’: Former Afghan journalist finds refuge in Rochester

 ROCHESTER, N.Y.
-(WROC) — On August 30th of this year, the United States ended its nearly 20-year long occupation in Afghanistan after the Taliban had taken back control.
+(WROC) — On August 30 this year, the United States ended its nearly 20-year long occupation in Afghanistan after the Taliban had taken back control.
 The U.S. left behind millions of Afghans desperate to flee, but also evacuated thousands.
 Esmatullah Ahmadzi was one of those thousands.

 Ahmadzi was a prominent TV news anchor and political show host in Kabul, Afghanistan.
 He worked for stations such as BBC and Shamshad TV.
 As a journalist, he says he was threatened, attacked, and assaulted for speaking against the Taliban.
 The station he worked at was bombed twice.